 Establishments with drive-thrus need technology more than ever to meet the ever-increasing expectation and demand for decreased wait times.
 Restaurant technology vendors are there to provide the tools for food service operations looking to meet new customer demands.
 Right now is the time when vendors should be getting connected to the decision-makers of food service establishments.
 And this is exactly where Brizo can help.

-With over 800,000 unique contacts, Brizo can assist vendors gain access to the right foodservice operator across the US & Canadian market.
+With over 782k contacts, Brizo can assist vendors gain access to the right people.
 Cold calling or emailing can be a major waste of time and energy, and with ample opportunity for meeting current restaurant and customer demands, now is not the time to be wasting either of these things.
 Take advantage of the industry’s need for automation-providing tech by getting in touch with the right contacts today.
 Brizo offers a free trial of our food service market analytics platform so you can get started right away!